njmm-it/NJMM-Tweaks/README.md

 ## Features
 The NJMM Tweaks adds a variety of tools to Facebook within the firefox browser to assist in online proselyting.
 These features include:

-Automatically hiding profile pictures, and (optionally) newsfeeds, videos, and all other images A new way of searching for potential friends
+-Automatically hiding profile pictures, and (optionally) newsfeeds, videos, and all other images

+-A new way of searching for potential friends

-Automated sending of friend requests
+-Automated sending of friend requests

-Automated friend request clearing
+-Automated friend request clearing

-Automatically unfriending of people based on user-defined filters Some cosmetic adjustments
+-Automatically unfriending of people based on user-defined filters

+-Some cosmetic adjustments

 ## Screenshots